 Foundation Seminar in Emergency Medicine

-This seminar will be delivered by a combination of self paced online learning and a one day face to face seminar.
+This seminar will be delivered by a combination of self paced online learning and a one day virtual seminar.
 It is designed to cater for pharmacists interested in emergency medicine, who are setting up a service or are early-career emergency pharmacists.
-A 3-part self-paced virtual learning package focusing on core emergency medicine topics will be followed by an one day face to face seminar on Saturday 13 February 2021 to consolidate learning.
+A 3-part self-paced virtual learning package focusing on core emergency medicine topics will be followed by a one day live virtual seminar on Saturday 13 February 2021 to consolidate learning.

 A range of key emergency medicine topics will be covered, including resuscitation and advanced life support, toxicology, acute pain control and quality use of medicines and information resources in emergency departments.
 Case based discussions and small group activities will be used to explore a range of commonly encountered emergency medicine scenarios, such as anaphylaxis, arrhythmias, behavioural disturbances, sepsis, seizures and trauma.
 Unsure if this is the right level for you?
 View the seminar level descriptors.

 The self-paced learning package will be delivered in 3 parts released on Monday 7 September, Monday 5 October and Monday 2 November.
-This will be followed by the live face to face seminar on Saturday 13 February 2021.
+This will be followed by the live virtual seminar on Saturday 13 February 2021.

 - Still having trouble registering?
 Follow our handy ‘how to’ guide